US Passport Guide · Updated May 2026

 Choose online (PixID) if:

-- You need a compliant digital file for DS-160 or online passport renewal
+- You need a digital JPEG for DS-160 or online passport renewal

 - You need a photo for a country outside the US (PixID supports 60+ countries)